Hallucinogenic persisting perception disorder, or HPPD, can develop as a result of long-term use and abuse of hallucinogenic drugs.

 Can the Effects Be Reversed?

-Currently, no cure for HPPD has been found to be effective in the treatment of all individuals who are struggling with the disorder.
+Currently, no cure for HPPD is effective in the treatment of all individuals who are struggling with the disorder.
 Medications have been identified as effective in helping some people manage pseudo flashbacks caused by HPPD.

-Some of the medications that have been found to be effective in treatment include:
+Some of the medications that are effective in treatment include:

 Though there are cases that have reported a reduction or disappearance of symptoms after using the above drugs and others, there are often cases that support the use of one drug followed by another case study where the drug worsened symptoms.